ChrisHinde/MaterialUtilities/README.md

 But here are some examples:

 - Some functions (like "Clean Material Slots") now also work on Curve and Surface objects
-- The Select By Material have the option to extend the current selecction
+- The Select By Material have the option to extend the current selection
 - Assign Material have options to override or append materials in Object Mode

 ## Information

 This Add-on is now included with the official Blender Builds (since 2.81), just go the *Preferences* > *Add-ons* > Select the *Material* category, or search for "Material", and then enable it.\
 **NB:** The version included with Blender might be, slightly, older than the latest version found in this repository.
-Plesae visit the [Changelog](CHANGELOG.md) to compare the difference in the versions.\
+Please visit the [Changelog](CHANGELOG.md) to compare the difference in the versions.\
 Thanks to Meta-Androcto for handling the inclusion into the Blender repository.

 ## Installation